...isn’t so perfect after all. Those who lead well are gifted, yet broken.

 However, God’s reminder from thousands of years ago is a timely one for today’s leaders as well: “This is what the LORD says – I am the first and I am the last; apart from me there is no God” (Isaiah 44:7), and “Do not put your trust in princes, in mortal men, who cannot save.
 When their spirit departs, they return to the ground; on that very day their plans come to nothing” (Psalm 146:3-4).
 In order to lead well, we need to humble ourselves, get off the pedestal we have helped build for ourselves, and make sure we are using our influence for good.

-For more on leading well, read the full article!
+For more on leading well, read our book FIT – Improving the Leadership Health of Yourself and Others!